This Balsamic Shrimp and Sausage Dinner is a flavorful weeknight meal that can be on your dinner table in less than 20 minutes.

 What to Serve with Balsamic Shrimp and Sausage Skillet Dinner

-Serve this Balsamic Sausage Shrimp with rice (or pasta for a balsamic sausage pasta) and enjoy 🙂
+Serve this Balsamic Sausage Shrimp with white rice, brown rice, or pasta for a balsamic sausage pasta and enjoy 🙂

 This dish is also great for meal prep and lunches.